There is no greater honor than to serve the Kingdom of God. It’s no wonder many of us get stuck when it comes to ministry appreciation gift ideas.

 Providing a meal, whether delivering a meal that was ordered, or preparing a home cooked meal, is not only a blessing to their tummy, but a time saver!

 Often times those in ministry have children, and their time is stretched between family and work obligations.
-Not to mention, where they serve in church.

 The thought of finding time for a date night or time to their self is often overlooked due to finances or not having a babysitter.